There’s a famous Abraham Lincoln quote where he says, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 As common as preparation is in everyday life, it is still human nature to want to jump right into a project without laying the necessary groundwork to ensure success.
 Skipping those preparation steps can prove disastrous and end up wasting more time in the long run.
 This also applies to building dashboards.

 We call the dashboard planning process storyboarding, a term we borrowed from the animation industry.
 If you don’t properly design storyboards for the dashboards you hope to create, you will inevitably run into roadblocks and may not discover that the way you are building the dashboard will not work until you are nearly finished.
 It can be an incredibly frustrating process to have to restart, especially when it can easily be avoided by taking time to prepare.

 Preparing Yourself for Dashboard Success

-In this guide, I will outline the process of data storyboarding, starting with a brief introduction to the three W’s.
-Throughout the storyboarding process, don’t forget to ask yourself:
+In this guide, I will outline the process of creating a data visualization storyboard, starting with a brief introduction to the three W’s.
+Throughout the storyboard design process, don’t forget to ask yourself:

 - What am I measuring?

 - When and how are we looking at it?

 Most of our clients come into the training process excited about the idea of creating dashboards.
 They can’t wait to get started, but there is a pretty major roadblock in their way.
 They don’t know where to begin or what to do with their data.
 When I ask, “What do you want to build?”
 I am met with blank stares.

 Unfortunately, I can’t tell them what to do.
 There is no one-size-fits-all solution, and that’s why we offer custom dashboards.
 What our clients decide to include and measure with their dashboard all depends on what they want to do and what the purpose behind the dashboard is.
 To get started, consider:

 - Making a list of ideas: This is the most important thing – you can’t figure out the right data to visualize until you have a story.